zyiology/FYP-public/modified_frcnn/readme.txt

 train_custom_fasterrcnn_attention.py is used to train the model modifications can be toggled on/off
+(sample submit.sh is provided to run this script on a slurm cluster))

 baseline_custom_train.py is used to train the baseline model baseline_custom.py is used to test the trained baseline model on the test set

-split_train_val.py implements the iterative stratification algorithm to stratify the dataset by attribute labels outputs train_ids.txt, val_ids.txt, and test_ids.txt to data/
+split_train_val.py implements the iterative stratification algorithm to stratify the dataset by attribute labels outputs train_ids.txt, val_ids.txt, and test_ids.txt to data/ (sample train/val/test splits are provided in data/)

 ALL SCRIPTS WERE RUN ON A SLURM CLUSTER, using sbatch to submit scripts SCRIPTS SHOULD BE CALLED with the job ID as the first argument, e.g. python test_images.py 12345